ewfx/gaied-insight-masters/README.md

 ---
 ## 🚧 Challenges We Faced
 🔹 Technical Challenges
-1. LLM model selection and fine tune based on domain so llm model can privide more accurate result bunI faced resource issues due to personal laotop configuration.
-I tried LlaMa, Falcon but due to tokens limitation I finalized gemini llm models.
+1. LLM model selection and fine-tuning were performed based on the domain to ensure more accurate results.
+However, I faced resource constraints due to my personal laptop’s configuration.
+I initially experimented with LLaMA and Falcon, but due to token limitations, I ultimately finalized the Gemini LLM models.

 2. API Rate Limits & Quotas
 Issue: The Google Gemini API has request rate limits, restricting the number of emails processed per minute.

  Solution: Implemented batch processing and cached responses to minimize API calls.

 3. Handling Long Emails (Token Limit)
 Issue: Gemini models have input token limits, causing issues with long emails.